Anti-Judaism

 Why do I collect these?
 Why do I share them?
 Because they represent a piece of history that we find all too convenient to forget.
 Hatred of Jewish people—of any minority—isn’t just something that used to happen or happens somewhere else.
 It’s pervasive, and it’s ongoing.
 And because we think—or we tell ourselves—that it’s all over, that we snuffed it all out, we get complacent.
 We allow those embers to grow.
 As a result, today in the United States and across the world, we’re seeing anti-Jewish sentiments at a level that I don’t think we’ve seen since the 1940's in Europe.

-By sharing these postcards—just like by sharing the familiar-to-us methods the Nazis used to spread their hate and the tired old tropes they recycled to stoke it—I hope to show readers that our history is inextricably tied to our present, in ways that are just as crucial as they are unpleasant to explore.
+By sharing these postcards—and te rest of the Phiipson Warech Collection—I hope to show readers that our history is inextricably tied to our present, in ways that are just as crucial as they are unpleasant to explore.